Equation of state for hyperonic neutron-star matter in SU(3) flavor symmetry: Model parameters

 \subsection{Model construction and parameters for nucleons}

 Here, we construct the effective interaction that accounts not only for the characteristics of finite nuclei but also for the properties of dense nuclear matter.
 As a first step, the model optimization is performed so as to fit the experimental data for binding energy per nucleon, $B/A$, and charge radius, $R_{\textrm{ch}}$, of several, closed-shell nuclei in SU(6) symmetry~\citep{Sugahara:1993wz,Miyatsu:2023lki,Miyatsu:2024ioc}.
 The characteristics of several finite nuclei and the coupling constants for $N$ are listed in Tables~\ref{tab:nuclei} and \ref{tab:coupling-nucleon}.
 The bulk properties of nuclear matter at the saturation density, $n_{0}=0.15$ fm$^{-3}$, are calculated as follows: the effective nucleon mass $M_{N}^{\ast}/M_{N}=0.70$, binding energy per nucleon $E_{0}(n_{0})=-16.35$ MeV, nuclear incompressibility $K_{0}=240$ MeV, nuclear symmetry energy $E_{\textrm{sym}}(n_{0})=32.5$ MeV, slope parameter $L=50$ MeV, and curvature parameter $K_{\textrm{sym}}=-210.67$ MeV.
 We emphasize that the $\delta$-$N$ coupling constant, $g_{\delta N}$, is determined to reproduce the proton-neutron effective mass splitting, $M_{p}^{\ast}-M_{n}^{\ast}\simeq100$ MeV, at $n_{0}$~\citep{vanDalen:2006pr,Miyatsu:2022wuy}.
-Furthermore, the self-interaction of the $\omega$ meson is introduced to satisfy the constraints from elliptical flow data and kaon production data in heavy-ion collisions~\citep{Danielewicz:2002pu,Fuchs:2005zg,Lynch:2009vc}.
+Furthermore, the self-interaction of the $\omega$ meson is introduced to satisfy the constraints from elliptical flow data and kaon production data in heavy-ion collisions\RevC{, particularly the pressure range of symmetric nuclear matter at high densities}~\citep{Danielewicz:2002pu,Fuchs:2005zg,Lynch:2009vc}.